shadowban-eu/docker/README.md

 From now on, all certificates generated with mkcert are accepted by your browser.

 Also have a look at the [advanced topics](https://github.com/FiloSottile/mkcert#advanced-topics) in the mkcert README!

+### Known Issues

+#### net::ERR_BLOCKED_BY_CLIENT
+If, despite the browser seeing a valid certificate, the page is blank and all other requests are blocked with a `net::ERR_BLOCKED_BY_CLIENT` error, try disabling all ad blocking extensions!
+Brave's built-in "Shields" for example blocks everything.